cs207-2017-group13/cs207-FinalProject/manual/model_document.md

   \gamma_{j} &= \sum_{i=1}^{N}{\nu_{ij}}
 \end{align}

-In particular, the equilibrium constant depends on the entropy and enthalpy change of the reaction, respectively $\Delta S$ and $\Delta H$, which are calculated from entropy and enthalpy values of the chemical species.
-The change in entropy (enthalpy) is the sum of product entropies (enthalpies) minus the sum of reactant entropies (enthalpies).
+In particular, the equilibrium constant depends on the entropy and enthalpy change of the reaction, respectively $\Delta S$ and $\Delta H$, which are calculated from entropy and enthalpy values of the chemical species: the change in entropy (enthalpy) is the sum of product entropies (enthalpies) minus the sum of reactant entropies (enthalpies).

 \begin{align}
   \Delta S_{j} &= \sum_{i=1}^{N}{\nu_{ij}S_{i}} \quad \textrm{and} \quad \Delta H_{j} = \sum_{i=1}^{N}{\nu_{ij}H_{i}}, , \qquad j =1, \ldots, M